Objective

 Prizes

-- Regional winners get beautiful trophies!
+- Regional winners get Certificates of Achievement!

 - The best reward will be the Entry to the International Finals, a phenomenal opportunity to play against the best across all participating regions, and possibility of creating history!